jrs0/hbr_uhbw/pyhbr/docs/design.md

 The database query and data fetch is performed by separate code, which is expected to be modified to port this package to a new data source.
 These data collection scripts are stored in the `pyhbr.data_source` module.

+A middle preprocessing layer `pyhbr.middle` is used to converted raw data from the data sources into the form expected by analysis.
+This helps keep the raw data sources clean (there is no need for extensive transformations in the SQL layer).

 ### SQL Queries

 The approach taken to prepare SQL statements is to use SQLAlchemy to prepare a query, and then pass it to Pandas [read_sql](https://pandas.pydata.org/docs/reference/api/pandas.read_sql.html) for execution.
 The advantage of using SQLAlchemy statements instead of raw strings in `read_sql` is the ability to construct statements using a declarative syntax (including binding parameters), and increased opportunity for error checking (which may be useful for porting the scripts to new databases).